Ecommerce Marketing: 14 Strategies to Get More Traffic & Sales

 But you need to understand that SEO is a long-term strategy and it can take months or even years depending on how competitive the niche is and how effectively the strategy is implemented.

-If you begin researching Digital PR, you might find some discussions about in online and people saying it is basically glorified SEO but it is more than at as SEO is focused on optimizing your site for search whereas Digital PR is about growing the presence of your store online.
+Digital PR is another form of marketing that includes elements of other marketing strategies but some people wrongly say that it is basically glorified SEO but it is more than at as SEO is focused on optimizing your site for search whereas Digital PR is about growing the presence of your Shopify store online.

 There are many different aspects to Digital PR, including: